 I pay a visit to the local school, which is in a very poor condition, and inside are very few tables and chairs for the children.
 Most Unga boys go to school for a longer or shorter period of time, but the girls must help their mother with her numerous tasks, so their education is often quite erratic.
 Unga people are of the opinion that education is not very important, as the children are just going to become fishermen or house wives.
 Education is also very expensive, and most Unga cannot afford to pay school fees.
 This is why the school building is not maintained.

-The peculiar name of this bird stems from the shape of its huge bill, which is boat-shaped, with a hook on the upper mandible – it does indeed look like an old-fashioned wooden shoe.
+The peculiar name of this bird stems from the shape of the bill, which is boat-shaped, with a hook on the upper mandible – it does indeed look like an old-fashioned wooden shoe.
 The Arabic name of this bird is Abu Markub (‘Father of the Shoe’).
 George and a local tracker are willing to guide me to a place, where it should be possible to see this enigmatic bird.

 The following morning, we head out to walk 5 km to the southern end of Ncheta Island, where one of George’s uncles lives in a fishing camp.
 In this camp, we borrow a couple of canoes.
-A 12-year-old boy joins us to punt the canoe, in which I am a passenger, while George is punting the other.
+A 12-year-old boy joins us to punt the canoe, in which I am a passenger, while George is punting the other canoe.

 After some time, the water becomes very shallow, and finally we must give up punting, continuing our journey on foot.
 I am wearing an old pair of sneakers, whereas my companions are wading barefoot.
 Here and there, the bottom is very soft, and we often sink in mud up to our knees.
 It is very hot, but we can quench our thirst in small pools with crystal-clear water.

-A grazing Zambezi sitatunga (Tragelaphus selousi) immediately flees, sprinting across the swampy ground.
+A grazing Zambezi sitatunga (Tragelaphus spekii ssp. selousi) immediately flees, sprinting across the swampy ground.
 This antelope is well adapted to a life in swampy areas, as its very long hooves are able to spread out widely, when the animal is running, preventing it from getting stuck in mud.